bunk77/OperatingSystemProblem3/readme.txt

 	if pcb checks lock and its partner has the lock, it goes into the waitingq in mutex it has to call some kind of interrupt to scheduler and the pcb itself does NOT go back into readyQ but into mutex queue

+SUPER SCHEDULER CHANGES
+	four priorities
+		level 0,  5% only CPU types, always run that first: round-robin level 1, 80% all types, always run that first: round-robin and starvation watch level 2, 10% all types, always run that first: round-robin and starvation watch level 3,  5% all types, always run that first: round-robin and starvation watch

 -----------------------------------------------
 PCB.c